Eric Haase Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in MLB.

-- The White Sox's 4.84 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have a 4.95 team ERA that ranks 26th across all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (74 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (84 total, 1.4 per game).

-- In his most recent outing on Tuesday against the Cleveland Guardians, the righty threw six innings, giving up two earned runs while surrendering five hits.
+- The righty last appeared on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.

+- In nine games this season, the 32-year-old has a 4.56 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.